Mamen484/webapp/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Translation

+We use crowdin tool for translation : https://support.crowdin.com.

+### Installation

+You can install console client by following this guide : https://support.crowdin.com/cli-tool/.

+### Usage

+The console client allow you to :
+* Upload sources with : crowdin-cli upload sources
+* Download latest translation with : crowdin-cli download